• Artificial Intelligence

 It is different from older AI coding tools: lower barrier to start, and far more proactive — planning across multiple files, running commands, reading errors, and proposing full solutions.

-When vibe coding emerged in early 2025, about half of companies trusted AI to author and submit code.
-Three months later, that number climbed to 82%.
+When vibe coding emerged in early 2025, roughly half of companies trusted AI to author and submit code.
+Within three months, that number climbed to 82%.
+(Source: GitHub Octoverse 2025 early-access data)

 Why Enterprise Developers Need a Different Approach